mesosphere/dcos-commons/docs/pages/developer-guide.md

 1. Define a target configuration

     a.
-Deploy a Marathon application definition for your service’s scheduler
+Deploy a Marathon application definition for your service’s scheduler.

     b.
 The scheduler renders the `ServiceSpec` and Plan definitions in the service’s YAML definition.